 Read a profile of a Lundin Foundation impact investment >

 Morgan Stanley is a global financial services firm providing investment banking, securities, investment management, and wealth management services.
-The firm serves clients worldwide, including corporations, governments, institutions, and individuals, in 43 countries.
+The firm serves clients worldwide in 43 countries, including corporations, governments, institutions, and individuals.

-NCIF pursues its mission through four lines of business: 1) core investing in Tier 1 capital of banks/credit unions that have a social mission; 2) facilitating deposits into these mission-oriented banks/credit unions; 3) helping mission-oriented banks book loans using New Markets Tax Credits (NMTC); and 4) building capacity in governance, risk management, capital raising, and other key functions for The NCIF Network of Banks.
-NCIF's total assets under management are USD 150 million, including USD 128 million in New Markets Tax Credits.
+NCIF pursues investment activities through three lines of business: 1) core investing in Tier 1 capital of banks/credit unions that have a social mission; 2) facilitating deposits into mission-oriented banks/credit unions; and 3) helping mission-oriented banks book loans using New Markets Tax Credits (NMTC).
+NCIF’s total assets under management are USD 195 million, including USD 173 million in New Markets Tax Credits.
 Since its inception, NCIF has invested in 45 financial institutions across the U.S. that direct loans to low-income borrowers and low- to moderate-income communities.
-Cumulatively, NCIF's portfolio of banks and credit unions has generated over USD 5.4 billion in 109,000 development loans.
+Cumulatively, NCIF’s portfolio of financial institutions has generated over USD 5.8 billion in more than 109,000 development loans.

 Read a profile of a National Community Investment Fund impact investment >